 We started offering message faxing to our clients in 1988.
 The key to the success of faxing was its simplicity and ease of use.
 When asked why, users often answered that “it just works.”
 Facsimile services worked over standard POTS Plain Old Telephone Service (POTS) lines.
 The ability to send a document and confirm receipt, in addition to faxed signatures being legally binding remain key features.
 Some in the Information Technology (IT) world consider faxing to be well past its prime.
 The problem with that is businesses love faxing.
 It has proven to be a reliable, safe, and an easy way to send messages and documents.
 Can you think of a business or entity that does not have a fax number?
 If you do, it is likely a business owned and operated by a millennial.

-Traditional fax machines use modems to transmit and decode signals over the copper POTS telephone lines of the Public Switched Telephone Network (PSTN), in accordance with the Facsimile G3 standard originally set by the International Telecommunications Union (ITU) in the early 1980’s.
+Traditional fax machines use modems to transmit and decode signals over the copper POTS telephone lines of the Public Switched Telephone Network (PSTN), operated by the nation’s telephone companies.
+In accordance with the Facsimile G3 standard originally set by the International Telecommunications Union (ITU) in the early 1980’s.
 Faxing remains a durable, low cost method of communication for all businesses.